 A/B testing is designing two versions of an interface (web page, app page, advert) that each visitor has a 50/50 chance of loading.
-This helps to discover which variant is more effective, performing better, then form a hypothesis for the reason and run further tests to gain clarity.
+It helps to discover which variant is more effective, performing better, then form a hypothesis for a reason and run further tests to gain clarity.

 Reasons for variation can include:

 - Graphic design that is more engaging or relevant

 - Copy and subheadings that hit their ‘pain-point’ more effectively